 The UltraFast Design Methodology Checklist is designed to facilitate a faster design cycle with the best results.
 It includes a set of items to consider for each stage of the design process and provides recommended actions to take as well as links to additional information.
-The checklist is available in spreadsheet format at the UltraFast Design Methodology Checklist (XTP301) [Ref 15].
+The checklist is available in spreadsheet format at the UltraFast Design Methodology Checklist (XTP301).
 You can also access the checklist from within the Xilinx Documentation Navigator as follows.
-For more information on Xilinx Documentation Navigator in Chapter 4.
+For more information on Xilinx Documentation Navigator, see Documentation Navigator.

 - 1. Click the Design Hub View tab. - 2.
 At the top of the menu on the left side, click Create Design Checklist. - 3.
 In the New Design Checklist dialog box, fill out the information and click OK. - 4.
-The new checklist opens, and the tabs across the top provide navigation (Figure 5-1).
+The new checklist opens, and the tabs across the top provide navigation.